 Updated January 23, 2015

-Entering his eighth season as an assistant coach is Dave Allan, who is in his second stint on head coach Dave Pietramala's staff.
+Entering his ninth season as an assistant coach is Dave Allan.
 Allan previously served as an assistant coach at JHU from 2005-10 before returning for the 2013 season.
-Allan will again serve as JHU's volunteer assistant coach and helps in all areas of practice and game-planning, works with the faceoff specialists and assists Bobby Benson with the offense.
+Allan will again serve as JHU's volunteer assistant coach and helps in all areas of practice and game-planning, works directly with the faceoff specialists and goalies and assists Bobby Benson with the offense.

 Allan originally joined the staff in 2005 and promptly helped lead Hopkins to the national championship, a feat the Blue Jays repeated in 2007.
 The Blue Jays made three appearances in the national championship game during Allan's original six-year tenure.